-Setting longlines at night (between the times of the end of nautical twilight and before nautical dawn) is effective at reducing incidental mortality of seabirds because the majority of vulnerable seabirds are diurnal foragers.
+Setting longlines at night (between the end of nautical twilight and before nautical dawn) is effective at reducing incidental mortality of seabirds because the majority of vulnerable seabirds are diurnal foragers.

 2.6 Bird scaring lines

 Bird scaring lines are designed to provide a physical deterrent over the area where baited hooks are sinking.